Suryakant01/Suryakant01/README.md

 ## About Me

 Hey there!
 I'm diving deep into the world of computer science while cruising through my B.Tech in CSE at Galgoitas University.
 I'm not just about sleek and user-friendly interfaces – they call me the frontend maestro! 🎨 But hold on, the adventure doesn't end there.
-I'm on a mission to level up and become a full-stack wizard and an Android app guru.
+I'm on a mission to level up and become a full-stack wizard.
 Join me on this tech rollercoaster! 🧙‍♂️

 ## My Tech Toolkit ✨